How To Compile

 Compiling on Windows

-Beginners will find Murdin's Beginner's Guide to Compiling useful.
+Beginners will find MSYS2 Guide useful.

 There are pre-built installers for both the client and server available on the download page and it's recommended you simply use them.

 If you really want to compile your own Windows client or server you can do this in several ways.
-The method supported out-of-the-box is compiling with MinGW.
+The method supported out-of-the-box is compiling with MSYS2.
 If you install this along with msys you can follow the same simple ./configure then make approach as the Linux instructions above.
 The build system will then automatically take care of everything.

 There is a Visual Studio project for the 1.1.0 client floating around, asking around in the forums is probably the best way to get this right now.